Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase2.md

 The purpose of this piece of code is to obtain a random float parameter and assign it to the light's `Intensity` field on the start of every Iteration.
 Let's go through the code above and understand each part.
 The `FloatParameter` field makes it possible for us to define a randomized float parameter and modify its properties from the editor UI, similar to how we already modified the properties for the previous Randomizers we used.

 **Note:** If you look at the _**Console**_ tab of the editor now, you will see an error regarding `MyLightRandomizerTag` not being found.
-This is normal, since we have not yet created this class; the error will go away once we create the class later.
+This is to be expected, since we have not yet created this class; the error will go away once we create the class later.

 If you return to your list of Randomizers in the _**Inspector**_ view of `SimulationScenario`, you can now add this new Randomizer.